Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Fundamentals of Image Watermarking

-Security in watermarking is intended to withstand attacks that aim to forge, perform unauthorized detection or reading, or compromise the system.
+Security in watermarking is intended to withstand forgery attacks and unauthorized watermark extraction.
 The adversary’s objectives typically involve impersonation, information theft, or undermining the credibility of the system.
 The foundation of security lies in the secret key $K$, which is exclusively known to the authorized embedding and verification parties.
 Based on this principle, the security of a watermarking system is generally characterized by two essential properties: unforgeability and imperceptibility.